-Kale & Arugula Salad with Crispy Brussels Sprouts
+Kale and Arugula Salad with Crispy Brussels Sprouts

 We’re more than a little bit obsessed with this Caesar-inspired salad, which gets its crunch from crispy Brussels sprouts instead of croutons.

 for the salad:

 12 Brussels sprouts, finely shaved with a mandoline or food processor fitted with the blade attachment

 ½ bunch dino (also called lacinto) kale, washed, dried, with ribs removed, and sliced into ¼-inch ribbons

 3 cups baby arugula